nightvision04/porters-solver/README.md

 # porters-solver
-A tool to optimize business decisions for profit using constraints.
+A tool for optimizing profit-driven business decisions with constraints.

 # Requirements